ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/config_data_manager.rst

     Control MANUAL; // OUTPUT_VOLTAGE;
   .......

+Request GridLAB-D Symbols File
+^^^^^^^
-**Request GridLAB-D symbols file** - Generates the symbols file with XY coordinates used by the GridLAB-D simulator
+Generates the symbols file with XY coordinates used by the GridLAB-D simulator

 - Required: configurationType, parameters[model_id]